janetjoywilson/janetjoywilson.github.io/_posts/2017-12-19-famous-or-infamous.md

 I think this is a great family book and will engage any reluctant readers.
 It’ll launch young minds into space and explore new topics with ease!

+Teachers also love it!
+Heidi from Vancouver says "There are so many facts in this book that will amaze me and my students - for instance astronauts don’t use normal pens in space.
+I can see this book sparking inquiries in my classroom.
+My students love DK books.
+The visuals are stunning.
+They become immersed when opening a cover & I hear lots of oohs & ahs."

 ![bookofdust]({{ site.url }}/images/blog/bookofdust.jpg)

 [THE BOOK OF DUST](https://www.chapters.indigo.ca/en-ca/books/the-book-of-dust-la/9780375815300-item.html?ikwid=the+book+of+dust+philip+pullman&ikwsec=Home&ikwidx=0) by bestselling author Philip Pullman.
 I have to recommend the beautiful hardcover edition for your bookshelf but also the [audio version read by Michael Sheen](https://www.chapters.indigo.ca/en-ca/books/the-book-of-dust-la/9780525522980-item.html?ref=item_page%3avariation).